geekism/openvpn-install/README.md

 ## Say thanks

-You can [say thanks](https://saythanks.io/to/Angristan) if you want!
+You can [say thanks](https://justla.me/donate.php) if you want!

 ## Credits & Licence

-Many thanks to the [contributors](https://github.com/Angristan/OpenVPN-install/graphs/contributors) and Nyr's original work.
+Many thanks to the [contributors](https://github.com/Angristan/OpenVPN-install/graphs/contributors) and angristan's original work.

-This project is under the [MIT Licence](https://raw.githubusercontent.com/Angristan/openvpn-install/master/LICENSE)